Interview with Pink Laces (Elijah Wahlberg and Ian Bradford)

 Ian Bradford – It was very new to us, as we haven’t had too much experience recording too much music in the past.
 It was a lot of fun though because we both were able to build upon the demos that we had and make them really great.
 It was especially nice because we weren’t on any schedule to get stuff done.
 We were both in quarantine so we both got to spend time in the studio creating something that we were proud of.

 Elijah Wahlberg – Writing Shelf Life was definitely fun.
-We were just allowed to be creative and have a great time.
 We try to emulate that feeling in all projects now.
 We know we’re not always gonna be working on our own time, but just keeping in mind that we have to have fun is something we’re always gonna do.

 9. What was it like making the music videos?
 Any fun stories or memorable moments?